awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

    + **Starting at ***hh*:***mm*** **UTC**–The time at which the policy runs are scheduled to start\.
 The first policy run starts within an hour after the scheduled time\.
    + **Retain**–You can retain snapshots based on either the total count of snapshots or the age of each snapshot\.
 For retention based on the count, the range is 1 to 1000\.
 After the maximum count is reached, the oldest snapshot is deleted when a new one is created\.
 For age\-based retention, the range is 1 day to 100 years\.
 After the retention period of each snapshot expires, it is deleted\.
 The retention period should be greater than or equal to the creation interval\.
    + **Cross Region copy**–You can copy each snapshot to up at three additional Regions\.
 For each Region, you can choose different retention policies and whether to copy all tags or no tags\.
 If the source snapshot is encrypted or if encryption by default is enabled, the snapshots copies are encrypted\.
 If the source snapshot is unencrypted, you can enable encryption\.
 If you do not specify a CMK, the snapshots are encrypted using the default key for EBS encryption in each destination Region\.
 You must ensure that you do not exceed the number of concurrent snapshot copies per Region\.
    + **Tagging information**–Choose whether to copy all user\-defined tags on a source volume to the snapshots created by this policy\.
 You can also specify additional tags for the snapshots in addition to the tags applied by Amazon Data Lifecycle Manager\.
-If the resource type is instance, you can choose to automatically tag your snapshots with the instance ID and timestamp\.
+If the resource type is `INSTANCE`, you can choose to automatically tag your snapshots with the following variable tags: `instance-id` and `timestamp`\.
+The values of the variable tags are determined when the tags are added\.
    + **Fast snapshot restore**–Choose whether to enable fast snapshot restore and in which Availability Zones\.
 You can also specify the maximum number of snapshots that can be enabled for fast snapshot store\.
    + **IAM role**–An IAM role that has permissions to create, delete, and describe snapshots, and to describe volumes\.
 AWS provides a default role, **AWSDataLifecycleManagerDefaultRole**, or you can create a custom IAM role\.
    + **Policy status after creation**–Choose **Enable policy** to start the policy runs at the next scheduled time or **Disable policy** to prevent the policy from running\.

-1. Choose **Create Policy**\.<a name="console-view-policy"></a>
+1. Choose **Create Policy**\.

+### View a Lifecycle Policy<a name="console-view-policy"></a>

+Use the following procedure to view a lifecycle policy\.

-**To display a lifecycle policy**
+**To view a lifecycle policy**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. In the navigation pane, choose **Elastic Block Store**, **Lifecycle Manager**\.

 1. Select a lifecycle policy from the list\.
-The **Details** tab displays information about the policy\.<a name="console-modify-policy"></a>
+The **Details** tab displays information about the policy\.

+### Modify a Lifecycle Policy<a name="console-modify-policy"></a>

+Use the following procedure to modify a lifecycle policy\.

 **To modify a lifecycle policy**